 GitOps uses Git repositories as a single source of truth to deliver infrastructure as code.
-Submitted code triggers the CI/CD pipeline to check and apply requirements for things like security, infrastructure as code, or any other boundaries set for the application framework.
+Submitted code checks the CI process while the CD process checks and applies requirements for things like security, infrastructure as code, or any other boundaries set for the application framework.
 All changes to code are tracked, making updates easy while also providing version control should a rollback be needed.

 Many other tools can be used together to build a GitOps framework.
 For example, git repositories, Kubernetes, CI/CD tools, and configuration management tools.